OlegWock/react-local-toast/README.md

 * `Target` – target to wrap your components for which you want to display toasts.
 * `useCustomLocalToast` – hook that provides access to create/update/remove functions.

 While `useCustomLocalToast` might be used as is, I'd recommend to wrap in into other hook with API, that better reflects your needs and application specifics.
-You can see example in [default-implementation.tsx](src/default-implementation.tsx#L194-211) where we create our own `showFunction` instead of using `addToast` provided by parent hook.
+You can see example in [default-implementation.tsx](src/default-implementation.tsx#L194-211) where we create our own `showToast` function instead of using `addToast` provided by parent hook.

 So, `useCustomLocalToast` returns these function: